Report on SPR Conference, September 2010

 Near Death Experiences are an area which has been attracting an increasing volume of research and publicity.
 David Rousseau discussed their signficance for building a comprehensive model of mind-body relationship which he is developing.

 Abstracts of conference papers can be found elsewhere on this website, but two important talks, not included in the abstracts, deserve a special mention.
 One was a tribute to the late Tony Cornell given by Bernard Carr, who covered not just Tony’s psychical research work but his varied and colourful life more generally.
-Even though time allowed only a few examples from Tony’s career as an investigator, it became clear that in many ways he was a pioneer whose contributions have been overlooked, and were worthy of fresh examination.
+Even though time allowed only a few examples from Tony’s career as an investigator, it became clear that in many ways he was a pioneer whose contributions have been overlooked, and are worthy of fresh examination.

 We owe a vote of thanks to the organisers of this year’s Conference, in particular Chris Roe and Peter Johnson, for making this such an interesting and smooth-running occasion.
 And we are already looking forward to the next one!